DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/camera-studio-guide/Filters.rst

 |

-Used to filter out points that are more than a certain distance from their nearest neighboring point.
-For example, if set to 3mm, it is determined whether the straight-line distance between two adjacent point is greater than 3mm.
+Filter out points which are more than a certain distance from their nearest neighboring point.
+For example, if set to 3mm, it is determined whether the straightline distance between two adjacent points is greater than 3mm.
 If it is greater than 3mm, the point is filtered out.
 However, if there are multiple outliers close to each other, this filter will not be able to filter out those points.

 .. figure:: images/outlier_before.png
     :align: center